-In addition to the General Rules in Section 3 and those outlined in 5.1 through 5.3 in the ILS Competition Manual, the following behaviour shall result in penalty/disqualification.
+In addition to the General Rules in Section 2 and those outlined in 4.1 through 4.3 in the ILS Competition Rule Book, the following behaviour shall result in penalty/disqualification.

-- i) Failure to complete the course as defined and described. - ii) One competitor repeating two or more legs of the event.
+- a) Failure to complete the course as defined and described. - b) One competitor completing two or more legs of the event.